Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Markov chain model of the clock recovery circuit

-This system is modeled as a one dimensional Markov chain.
-The states of the Markov chain are the positions of the sampling clock in the window \gls{cW}.
-Once the clock escapes this window, the time taken to lock to the center of the eye can be calculated from~\eqref{eqn:ch6:ts_deterministic}.
-Thus, the edge positions of the window are modeled as absorbing states.
-This makes the model a Markov chain with absorbing states~\cite{markov}.
-Figure~\ref{fig:ch6:mc_model} shows the state diagram of the Markov chain for this system.
+This system is modelled as a one dimensional Markov chain.
+The states of the Markov chain correspond to the positions of the sampling clock in the window $\cW.$ Once the clock escapes this window, the time taken to lock to the center of the eye can be calculated from~\eqref{eqn:ch6:ts_deterministic}.
+Thus, the edge positions of the window are modelled as \emph{absorbing} states, thereby making this a Markov chain with absorbing states~\cite{markov}.
+Fig.~\ref{fig:ch6:mc_model} shows the state diagram of the Markov chain for this system.

 By knowing the state space and the transition probabilities of a Markov chain, one can calculate the mean time to absorption from any initial state~\cite{markov}.
-The calculation of the mean time to absorption (and its variance) are presented in Appendix~\ref{apdx:markov-meantime}.
+The calculation of the mean time to absorption (and its variance) is presented in Appendix~\ref{apdx:markov-meantime}.

-The combined plots of the mean time to absorption for the 1 bit ISI case obtained from behavioural simulations and Markov chain model predictions are shown in Figure~\ref{fig:ch6:markovmodel-1bit-mean-abs}.
+The combined plots of the mean settling time for the 1 bit ISI case obtained from behavioural simulations of the circuit and its Markov chain model predictions via the mean absorption time are shown in Fig.~\ref{fig:ch6:markovmodel-1bit-mean-abs}.

-The model predictions were computed by solving for the mean absorption time of this Markov chain using a linear equation solver, while the behavioural simulations were done using a 20 section RC interconnect and a VerilogA behavioural description of the clock retiming circuit.
-As one would expect, the settling time is maximum when the initial sampling phase is at the center of the window \gls{cW}.
+The behavioural simulations were done using a 20 section RC interconnect and a VerilogA behavioural description of the clock retiming circuit, while the model predictions were computed by solving for the mean absorption time of this Markov chain using a linear equation solver.

-It is worth noting that the variance in the absorption time is quite high.
-Figure~\ref{fig:ch6:markovmodel-1bit-std-abs} shows the standard deviation of the absorption time as predicted by the Markov chain model and as observed in the data obtained from behavioural simulations.
+As one would expect, the settling time is maximum when the initial sampling phase is at the center of the window $\cW.$ It is worth noting that the variance of the absorption time is quite high.
+Fig.~\ref{fig:ch6:markovmodel-1bit-std-abs} shows the standard deviation of the absorption time as predicted by the Markov chain model and as observed in the data obtained from behavioural simulations.